 Here’s a non-bulky-looking beanie for you.
 The Jim Beanie is a classic-fit wool beanie with a soft fleece ear band for extra comfort, meaning it can fit snugly on your head.

 Lightweight and quick-drying, the Under Armour Storm Beanie can be worn during any season.
 The Armour Fleece material can repel water, so you don’t have to worry about wearing a soggy beanie throughout the day.

-The beanie cap can be worn with just about any of your other winter gear picks, from a durable parka, a denim shirt, and chore pants to slim blue denim, a waxed trucker jacket, and your favorite henley.
-The beanie cap can be worn further back on the forehead and the top of the head, but this isn’t as functional as keeping the top half of your noggin warm through winter.
+The beanie cap can be worn with just about any of your other gear picks, from a durable parka, a denim shirt, and chore pants to slim blue denim, a waxed trucker jacket, and your favorite henley.
+The beanie cap can be worn further back on the forehead and the top of the head, but this isn’t as functional as keeping the top half of your noggin warm through colder days.
 Consider it a reliable option as far as your rotation of men’s hats is concerned.

-If you ask us, a guy should wear a beanie when it suits him, but especially in the cold and chilly depths of winter.
+If you ask us, a guy should wear a beanie when it suits him, but especially in the cold and chilly depths of colder months.
 Indoors, wearing a beanie can be trickier (especially if your thermostat is cranking), but a beanie is one of the most functional accessories a man can own.
 After all, while a wool ballcap might look cool, it’s not going to provide the same coverage in a blizzard as one of your favorite knit hats for men.